 As a correspondent for CNN, he travelled the world, covering conflicts everywhere, from Baghdad to North Korea.
 Struck by how the human spirit can endure in the face of repression, he found the experiences of individuals he met spoke to him of the undying call of family and homeland.
 In the stories of other dispossessed peoples, he saw that of his own.

-In Talking To My Country, Grant responds to the ongoing racism that he sees around him.
-He writes with passion and striking candour of the anger, shame, and hardship of being an indigenous man.
-In frank, mesmerising prose, Grant argues that the effects of colonialism and oppression are everyday realities that still shape our world, and that we should never grow complacent in the fight to overcome them.
+In Tell It to the World, Grant responds to the ongoing racism that he sees around him.
+He writes with passion and striking candor of the anger, shame, and hardship of being an indigenous man.
+In frank, mesmerizing prose, Grant argues that the effects of colonialism and oppression are everyday realities that still shape our world.